Research project TIRCON

 Deferiprone Study

 The TIRCON project focused on a clinical therapy study in PKAN patients with the iron-binding substance deferiprone.
 PKAN patients had the opportunity to participate in the study until March 2015.
-The study lasted 18 months and was conducted at five different hospitals in Europe and North America.
+The study lasted 18 months and was conducted at five different clinics in Europe and North America.

-2019 saw the publication of the Study results.
-They suggest that the active ingredient deferiprone may delay disease progression, particularly in atypical PKAN.
+2019 saw the publication of the Results.
+They indicate that the active ingredient deferiprone can delay the course of the disease, especially in atypical PKAN.

 NBIA patient registry and biobank